-Service area / Trusts and Private Wealth Location / Guernsey Date / March 2017
+Service area / Trusts and Private Wealth Legal jurisdiction / Guernsey Date / May 2022

 Introduction

 The Foundations (Guernsey) Law, 2012 (the "Law") came into effect on 8 January 2013 providing for the establishment of Guernsey foundations from that date.
 This note is a summary of the Law.